Sudan Prime Minister's house surrounded and top government officials reportedly arrested

 But following a failed coup attempt in September attributed to forces loyal to Bashir, military leaders have been demanding reforms to the Forces of Freedom and Change (FFC) coalition and the replacement of the cabinet.

-Civilian leaders, however, have accused them of aiming for a power grab -- and with Sudan now grappling with the biggest political crisis in its two-year-old transition.
+Civilian leaders, however, have accused them of aiming for a power grab -- and Sudan is now grappling with the biggest political crisis in its two-year-old transition.

 Thousands of demonstrators gathered in front of the presidential palace in Khartoum on October 17 calling for the military to seize power.
-They were organized by a military-aligned faction of the FFC, and called for General Abdel Fattah al-Burhan, head of the armed forces and Sudan's joint military-civilian Sovereign Council, to initiate a coup and overthrow the government.
+They were organized by a military-aligned faction of the FFC, and called for Gen. Abdel Fattah al-Burhan, head of the armed forces and Sudan's joint military-civilian Sovereign Council, to initiate a coup and overthrow the government.

-Days later, thousands of Sudanese protesters took to the streets of Khartoum and other cities to voice their support for civilian rule within the country's power-sharing government.
+Days later, thousands of protesters took to the streets in a number of cities in support of civilian rule within the country's power-sharing government.

 This is a developing story.